Documentation

 func ExposeResponseHeaders ¶

-ExposeResponseHeaders configures a CORS middleware to expose all of the specified response headers to the client.
+ExposeResponseHeaders configures a CORS middleware to expose the specified response headers to clients.

 Using this option in conjunction with option ExposeAllResponseHeaders in a call to AllowAccess results in a failure to build the corresponding middleware.